Lutfullah Khan: Early life

-Lutfullah Khan was born in Madras, now called Chennai in (British India) on 25 November 1916.
+Lutfullah Khan was born in Madras (now Chennai) in British India on 25 November 1916.
 His father worked for the South Indian Railway Company.
 Lutfullah gained his basic education in Madras but moved to Hyderabad in search of work when he was still a teenager.
 In 1938, he moved to Bombay to work for the rationing department in British India.
 He migrated to Pakistan on 17 October 1947, after the independence of Pakistan, and settled in Karachi where he joined the advertising business and remained in this profession for more than 50 years.

 Music career

 Lutfullah Khan was passionate about music and singing from his childhood.
 He signed an agreement in 1933 for classical singing with the Indian Broadcasting Service.
-He performed publicly at the age of 19 in 1935, when he performed in a two-hour radio concert in Madras and played Karnatic music.
+In 1935, at the age of 19, he performed publicly in a two-hour radio concert in Madras and played Karnatic music.
 Known as Madras Radio Artist, he sang Ghazals at a function of Muslim Students Association of St. Xaviers College in January 1939 and rendered classical singing in Bombay in December the same year.
 Between 1963 and 1988, he practised singing with Abdul Shakoor Khan of Kirana gharana, and explored the intricacies of only one raag, the Darbari.